Deagler/confess-app/README.md

 The Jest testing framework is used to test the functionality and presentation of React components. - [Jest_Docs](https://jestjs.io/en/)

 ### CSS-in-JS
-Glamor shares most common attributes of other inline style / css-in-js systems - [Galmor docs](https://www.gatsbyjs.org/docs/glamor/)
+Glamor shares most common attributes of other inline style / css-in-js systems - [Glamor docs](https://www.gatsbyjs.org/docs/glamor/)

 ## Documentation
 For further documentation, please refer to the [Wiki](https://github.com/Deagler/confess-app/wiki)